Top 5 Long-Term Career Paths for Mothers

 Did you know that more than 1/5 of all realtors make more than $100,000 per year?
 Being a real estate agent is a perfect job for a mom because it provides flexibility, stability, and the opportunity to earn big commissions.

 As a real estate agent, you’ll have a certain amount of leniency in your schedule because clients and associates are typically understanding if you need to reschedule.
 Plus, when your kids start to get old enough to think about buying their first home, you’ll already have plenty of experience to help them facilitate the process.
+Click here for tips if you plan to be a part time real estate agent.

 5. Clerical and Administrative Positions